hana-dampf/hana-dampf.github.io/_posts/2019-06-30-SSC_Poster.md

 categories: [Survey Data, SSC Case Contest, Categorical Analysis]
 ---

-This poster was a winning presentation (delivered by group member Christina Zhou) at the SSC Case Contest 2019.
+This poster was a winning presentation at the SSC Case Contest 2019.
+My role in this project was data cleaning, verifying the validity of adjusted regression estimate methods, and a partial role in coding the regression analysis and preparing graphics and the poster, in addition to helping prepare the presentation that was delivered by group member Christina Zhou.

 ![Poster](/images/poster final6_CZ_SP.png)

 The data and motivation for this study was taken from the 2019 Statistics Society of Canada Case Study contest, which can be seen [here](https://ssc.ca/en/case-study/case-study-2-risk-cardiovascular-disease-among-osteoarthritis-patients).

 <h2>Objective</h2>
 Past research has linked osteoarthritis (OA), a chronic joint disease, with risk for heart disease  (HD), an ongoing problem for the Canadian population.
 This project seeks to use the PUMF version of the Canadian Community Health Survey (CCHS), a nationwide cross-sectional survey.
 This data source has high levels of missingness in several variables and lacks sufficient information for more accurate resampling-based variance estimation of parameters.
 The primary objective of this study is to estimate crude and adjusted measures of association between osteoarthritis and self-reported heart diseases in the survey sample, ages 20-64.
 Additionally, the study explored the interaction effect of sex, province, marital status, and time since immigration on the primary relationship, and the results of imputing a variable with significant missingness on effect size estimates.